 What Are the Most Common Causes of Truck Accidents?

-Whether you were injured in a collision with an 18-wheeler caused by an inexperienced truck driver or a hurt in a crash with a semi-truck because the trucker was speeding, Kent truck accident lawyer Zach Herschensohn can prove negligence and get you maximum compensation.
+Whether you were injured in a collision with an 18-wheeler caused by an inexperienced truck driver or a hurt in a crash with a semi-truck because the trucker was speeding, attorney Zach Herschensohn will fight to prove negligence and get you maximum compensation.

 The Herschensohn Law Firm, PLLC has won millions in settlements and verdicts for injury victims throughout the Seattle metro area and knows how to build a strong case on your behalf that will command attention.
 See what an aggressive and experienced Kent truck accident attorney can do for you.
 Contact us today for your free consultation.

-Truck accidents can happen for a lot of different reasons, but many times they happen due to negligence by a trucker, trucking company, shipping company, broker, or truck manufacturer.
-Getting injured in a crash with a semi-truck or tractor-trailer can change your life forever – and if your accident was caused due to the irresponsible actions of others, it’s important to take strong legal action to hold the at-fault parties accountable.
+Truck accidents can happen for a lot of different reasons, often due to negligence by a trucker, trucking company, shipping company, broker, or truck manufacturer.
+Getting injured in a crash with a semi-truck or tractor-trailer can change your life forever – and if your accident was due to the irresponsible actions of others, it’s important to take strong legal action to hold the at-fault parties accountable.

 10 common causes of truck accidents

-Truckers are supposed to be professional drivers who operate semis and 18-wheelers safely at all times.
-Unfortunately, some truck drivers and trucking companies are irresponsible and cause bad accidents that result in horrific injuries and thousands of dollars in property damage.
+Truckers are supposed to be professional drivers who operate their vehicles safely.
+Unfortunately, some truck drivers and trucking companies are irresponsible and cause crashes that result in horrific injuries and thousands of dollars in property damage.
 Some of the most common causes of truck accidents include:

 - Impaired or drunk driving: Employers are legally required to perform random drug tests on their truckers for a simple and obvious reason – large commercial vehicles can be deadly weapons.
 If a truck driver drives under the influence of alcohol or drugs, it impairs their ability to safely operate an 18-wheeler, which puts the trucker, people in other vehicles, and pedestrians all in danger.